-Many couples dread the thought of a rain on their wedding day, with visions of damp dresses, muddy venues & chilly guests becoming a focus on the run-up to the big day.
-We do live in the UK & even if you’re having a Summer wedding then the chances of rain are always likely.
-My brother got married on the island of St Lucia in the Caribbean & it even rained on their wedding day, right up to the ceremony!
-In some cultures rain on a wedding day is seen as good luck, as a sign of cleansing & fertility, though despite all our best efforts it’s impossible to control the weather!
-So, the next best step is to be prepared & embrace whatever the heavens decide to do.
-With lots of lovely outdoor weddings ahead of me this summer, my lovely friend Rosie from Brolly Bucket umbrella hire company & I have got our heads together to offer up some top tips for a rainy wedding, in case of rain on your wedding day & to enjoy your special day to the fullest!
+Many couples dread the thought of a rain on their wedding day, with visions of damp dresses, muddy venues and chilly guests becoming a focus on the run-up to the big day.
+We do live in the UK and even if you’re having a Summer wedding then the chances of rain are always likely, so I’ve put together some advice for rain on a wedding day; rainy wedding tips.
+My own brother got married on the island of St Lucia in the Caribbean and it even rained on their wedding day, right up to the ceremony!
+The weather is the one thing you have no control over for your wedding planning, so if it DOES look like the heavens will open on your wedding day, it’s best to be prepared so you enjoy yourselves regardless.

-No matter what you have planned for your order of the day, always be prepared for the chance of rain & have a plan B, particularly if you are having an outdoor woodland or garden ceremony.
-If your venue has suggested an outdoor drinks reception, check that they have another area for your guests to mingle should the heavens open & make sure your bridal party & all your on-the-day suppliers know your backup plans so everyone can be best prepared come a change of plan (& weather!).
-Decide early on what you want to do if it’s raining and stick to it – all professional wedding suppliers & photographers will have great ideas about what you can do, so speak to them about it if you’re worried.
+No matter what you have planned for your order of the day, always be prepared for the chance of rain and have a plan B, particularly if you are having an outdoor woodland or garden ceremony.
+If your venue has suggested an outdoor drinks reception, check that they have another area for your guests to mingle should the heavens open and make sure your bridal party and all your on-the-day suppliers know your backup plans so everyone can be best prepared come a change of plan (and weather!).
+Decide early on what you want to do if it’s raining and stick to it – all professional wedding suppliers and photographers will have great ideas about what you can do, so speak to them about it if you’re worried.

 2 – Have some umbrellas on standby